 The Arden Way

 A 26-mile circular walk around Henley-in-Arden and Alcester called the Arden Way.

 A Coventry Way

-A 40 mile long trail in the Warwickshire and Solihull countryside circling the city of Coventry.
+A 40-mile long trail in the Warwickshire and Solihull countryside circling the city of Coventry.
 The way is managed by the A Coventry Way Association who hold an annual challenge walk each year.
-The association has also developing a series of 21 short circular walks based on the way with a new guide is available from the Association.
+The association has also developed a series of 21 short circular walks based on the way with a new guide available from the association.

 The Macmillan Way

 Devised to support the Macmillan nurses this is England’s third longest long distance path.
 The Macmillan Way follows the course of an oolitic limestone belt, using existing footpaths, bridleways and byways, and short stretches of minor roads.